 Environmental Research Opportunities at Spear-O

-The Bighorn Mountains represent an exceptional system for study, largely because the mountains offer protected, pristine wilderness and geographically-isolated populations.
+The Bighorn Mountains represent an exceptional system for study, largely because the mountains offer protected, wilderness and geographically-isolated populations.
 The Bighorn Mountains are an isolated range of the Southern Rocky Mountains and are situated between the arid Bighorn Basin to the west and the Great Plains to the east.
-Pikas are found on many of the talus slopes and boulder patches, and reside within a half mile of the Beaver Lakes Camp.
-The Bighorns have diverse and unique ecological systems, including fens, kettle ponds, wet meadows, and alpine lakes.
-Lodge pole pine and fir dominate the forest, with opportunities to study fire ecology and the dynamics of old growth stands.
-Even with these attributes, the Bighorns remain conspicuously understudied.
+The Bighorns have diverse and unique ecological systems, including fens, kettle ponds, meadows, alpine tundra, and high elevation lakes.
+Lodge-pole pine and fir dominate the local forest, with opportunities to study fire ecology and the dynamics of old growth stands.
+Betewen patches of forest are vast meadows filled with a striking diversity of wildflowers.
+Opportunities abound to study the effects of grazing and human recreational activity on these ecosystems.
+The area surronding Spear-O supports populations of pika, red squirrel, yellow-bellied marmot, moose, black bear, elk, and a variety of amphibian and bird species.
+Even with these attributes, the ecology of the Bighorns remains conspicuously understudied.
 Although the region, including the Cloud Peak Wilderness Area, is open to public access, there are many areas within the permit that never or very seldom have a human visitor, making it a pristine research locale.
-Researchers from around the nation are invited to establish research activities at the field station, whether it be in climate studies, natural history, ecological diversity, or other areas of interest that fit the permit area.
+Researchers from around the nation are invited to establish research activities at the field station, whether it involve natural history, ecological diversity, climate change, human impacts on mongane environments, or other areas of interest.

 Beaver Lakes Field Station: